mqtthiqs/at-doc/docs/modules/control.md

   **Delay** containing the last movements of the **Value** parameter.
 At 50%, the current **Value** is added the value it had **Delay** seconds ago, creating a slowly-settling feedback loop.

+!!! note

-Note: The content of the **Loop** buffer is not saved with the patch; upon relaunch, it will be initialized to 0.
+    The content of the **Loop** buffer is not saved with the patch; upon relaunch, it will be initialized to 0.

 ## Tips and tricks